The Journey (Aldebaran prequel)

 Aldebaran, an alien from the planet Pleioné, is on his way to Earth, searching for an artifact his people hid there five thousand years ago.

 Set before the events of Aldebaran, The Journey introduces you to a divided planet whose conflicts shaped the events of both the Otherworld series and the larger world of Heart of Darkness.

 Cover photo from Freepik.

 “Are you sure you want to do this?” a voice asked.
 Aldebaran turned to find Rana behind him.
-His mentor was standing with her arms crossed, ignoring the view from the front of the ship.
+His mentor was standing with her arms crossed, hands gripping her arms just above her second elbows, ignoring the view from the front of the ship.

 “It’s too late to go back,” he answered.

 “No, but it’s not too late to choose a different planet.
 There are a few colonies still within reach.”